nsand/newid/README.md

 ## Usage

+If there are any changes to be made, you'll get a list of the before and after.
+You'll have to confirm that you want to make all of the changes, unless you use the `force` flag.

 ### Supported Options
 * `force` - Renames matching files without being prompted
 * `insensitive` - Ignore case when finding matching files